Scott Disick Enters Rehab for Substance Abuse

 E!
 News can confirm the Keeping Up With the Kardashians star entered a treatment facility in Edwards, Colorado last week.
 "It's true.
 Scott checked in last week.
 He had a lot of guidance from Kourtney and she demanded that he get help," a source shares.
 "Things have been bad the last couple of weeks and Kourtney won't allow him around the kids unless he gets treatment."

-Scott has previously struggled with substance abuse issues, but has been sober for the past few years.
+Scott previously struggled with substance abuse issues, but he's been sober for the past few years.
 He last sought treatment in 2017 after he was reportedly hospitalized.

-Not long after, he started dating Sofia Richie and cleaned up his act.
-They've been dating off-and-on for the past three years.
+Not long after, he started dating Sofia Richie in 2017 and cleaned up his act.
+They've now been together off-and-on for the past three years.

+A source previously told E! that Sofia has had a positive impact on Scott's health and sobriety.
+"Everyone understands and sees that Sofia makes Scott happy, and that is important to them.
+Scott is in an amazing place, and the family doesn't mind her being around anymore," the insider shared.
+"They know that Scott is in a great place and what kind of an influence Sofia has been on him."

 The pair were last seen together when they went for a walk on the beach outside of a Malibu home, where they were social distancing during the coronavirus pandemic.